gvwilson/sql-tutorial/CONTRIBUTING.md

     -   `sql_keywords.txt`: all SQLite keywords
 -   `out/`: generated output files for examples
 -   `requirements.txt`: `pip` requirements file to build Python environment
+-   `res/`: CSS and JavaScript for styling site
 -   `src/`: source files for examples

 ## Tags for Issues and Pull Requests